KaranJayachandra/KaranJayachandra.github.io/home/index.md

 <img src="/home/profile.jpg" alt="Profile">

-I am an **Electrical Engineer** wandering across the pale blue dot constantly searching for the next interesting opportunity.
-On this page, you can have a look at my bio, my qualifications or browse through my blog.
-You can also contact me via social media or email using on of the links at the bottom of the page.
+I am an **Electrical Engineer** wandering across the pale blue dot constantly in search of the next interesting opportunity.
+On this page, you can have a look at my bio, my qualifications or browse through my blog which is both technical and non-technical.
+You can also contact me via social media, instant message or email using on of the links at the bottom of the page.

 # This is Me